SnJake/SnJake_Sapsan-VFI/README.md

 - Available weights on HF: `Sapsan-VFI.safetensors` and `Sapsan-VFI.pt`

 If you want to download manually:
-1. Download the weights from the HF repo: `https://huggingface.co/SnJake/Sapsan-VFI`.
+1. Download the weights from the [HF repo](https://huggingface.co/SnJake/Sapsan-VFI).
 2. Place the file(s) into `ComfyUI/models/sapsan_vfi/`.

 ## Step 3: Restart